 1.5 The service promotes the health and wellbeing of staff members.
 The service should provide a supportive environment for staff.
 This may include organisation level schemes.
 Examples of how wellbeing is promoted.
 Process in place for debriefing after a critical incident/event, within the service.
-1.6 There are escalation procedures for staff members. the sharing of information and raising general concerns challenging questionable and/or poor clinical practice breaches of code of conduct and accountability; raising concerns of an ethical nature disrespectful, discriminatory, abusive behaviour or harassment provision of information and support for staff members raising concerns to clarify that there is no blame for adverse consequences.
+1.6 There are escalation procedures for staff members.
+This must include: the sharing of information and raising general concerns challenging questionable and/or poor clinical practice breaches of code of conduct and accountability; raising concerns of an ethical nature disrespectful, discriminatory, abusive behaviour or harassment provision of information and support for staff members raising concerns to clarify that there is no blame for adverse consequences.
 Raising concerns, whistleblowing and/or harassment and bullying policy (can be organisation's policy).
 Evidence of disseminating policies and principles of escalation to staff.
-2. Systems to support service delivery 2.1 The service regularly assesses the facilities and equipment required to deliver the service. shortfalls of existing facilities and equipment meeting accessibility requirements maintenance plan of all areas used by the service review of the facilities where patients are seen and treated, ensuring that the facilities meet the needs of the clinical team and patients review of the facilities to ensure privacy, dignity and confidentiality of patients is maintained, including restricted areas.
+2. Systems to support service delivery 2.1 The service regularly assesses the facilities and equipment required to deliver the service.
+The assessment must include: shortfalls of existing facilities and equipment meeting accessibility requirements maintenance plan of all areas used by the service review of the facilities where patients are seen and treated, ensuring that the facilities meet the needs of the clinical team and patients review of the facilities to ensure privacy, dignity and confidentiality of patients is maintained, including restricted areas.
 This must include emergency equipment, including resuscitation trolleys.
 Regular outpatient clinics for assessment and follow-up should be held separately for adults and for children.
 Completed environment checklist developed by QPIDS.
 Evidence of regular completed Patient-Led Assessments of the Care Environment (PLACE) checklists (or equivalent).
 Robust systems for dispensing and storage of immunoglobulin products.
 Nursing and medical staff having access to adequate office space (including access to necessary hospital systems, telephones, computers, email and internet).
-Adequate clinic space for regular face-to-face and remote outpatient clinics for assessment and follow-up.
+Adequate clinic space for regular face-to- face and remote outpatient clinics for assessment and follow-up.
 The service must have the capacity to review all patients in clinic face-to-face when clinically indicated.
 Evidence that paediatric patients are seen in a separate area or time to adults being seen.
 Evidence of shared care agreements with other infusion sites (ie other organisations).
 Note: assessors will review the clinical environment and explore this with staff (including pharmacists and dieticians) and patients about the facilities on the day of the site assessment.
 If assessors are not able to visit all sites that are used by the service due to distance and numbers, evidence of their suitability must be provided.
-This may include floor plans, photos and descriptions, and patient feedback. a proc ess for nent review dates and formats of protocols version numbers planned review dates author and authorising individual who the distribution list is and that a reminder that photocopying is not permitted.
+This may include floor plans, photos and descriptions, and patient feedback.
+2.2 The service has a process for document review and control.
+A system of document control management, to include: dates and formats of protocols version numbers planned review dates author and authorising individual who the distribution list is and that a reminder that photocopying is not permitted.
 Evidence of protocols and local patient information meeting this standard.